youyanggu/covid19_projections/about.md

 After the initial ramp-up period of a reopening (1-2 months), we assume that the spread will decrease over time due to improvements in contact tracing, increased mask wearing, and greater awareness within the population.
 In the initial stages of the reopening, this phenomenon will likely be dwarfed by the act of the reopening itself, hence leading to a plateau or increase in cases.
 But after the rate of reopening for a region has plateaued 1-2 months later, we expect to see a gradual decline in transmission and hence a decline in infections and deaths.
 Of course, this assumption is highly subject to change based on the data.

+Starting on July 22, we use two logistic (sigmoid) functions to approximate the R_t curve from the reopening.
+We use two parameters, the maximum reopen R_t and the inflection rate to determine the shape.
+These two parameters are then learned by our machine learning layer based on the data.
+You can learn more by looking at our [open-source code](https://github.com/youyanggu/yyg-seir-simulator/blob/master/README.md#REOPEN_INFLECTION).

-We assume a very small daily decay in the transmission rate (R) starting from roughly 30 days after reopening (~0-0.5%).
+Prior to July 22, we assume a very small daily decay in the transmission rate (R) starting from roughly 30 days after reopening (~0-0.5%).
 The decay is compoundly applied until the R drops below 1, at which point we stop applying further decays.
 As the exact value of the decay is unknown ahead of time, we initially sample this decay from a random distribution.
 As time goes on and we obtain more data regarding the post-reopening effects, our model will learn this decay.

-Another theory is that there is a certain subset of the population that are vulnerable to contracting the virus because they do not take the necessary precautions.
-Once that group is exhausted, it becomes harder for the virus to spread, leading to a decline in transmission despite no government intervention.

 [Back to Top](#top)

 #### Fall Wave

 The future is uncertain, and many things can happen between now and fall that will change the trajectory of this epidemic.
 While we believe a September increase in deaths is [unlikely](https://twitter.com/youyanggu/status/1271395005219745792), we do think it is possible that the rate of transmission may increase as we head towards winter.
 We currently assume a 0-0.4% daily increase in the transmission rate (R_t) starting in the fall (September).
+Because this value is still too early to learn, we randomly sample this value from a triangle distribution in our simulations.
 This results in a wider confidence interval to account for the increased uncertainty.
 This assumption is subject to change as we get closer to the date.

 [Back to Top](#top)